NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 Tarred dataset:
 #################################

-Tarred dataset allows to store the dataset as large *.tar files instead of small separate audio files.
+The tarred dataset allows storing the dataset as large *.tar files instead of small separate audio files.
 It may speed up the training and minimizes the load on the network in the cluster.

 The NeMo toolkit provides a `script <https://github.com/NVIDIA/NeMo/blob/main/scripts/speech_recognition/convert_to_tarred_audio_dataset.py>`_ to get tarred dataset.